A Generalized Ray Formulation For Wave-Optics Rendering: Wave-Optical Rendering

+To source a generalized ray from the detector distribution $\mathcal{D}$ of a pixel: the variance $\beta^2/2$ is taken to be a fraction of the pixel spatial size; $\rho=0$ at sourcing; for simplicity, we set the detection efficiency $\alpha=1$; the initial mean position $\va{r}_0$ is sampled uniformly at random on the pixel; and, $-\va{k}_0$ is the (mean) wavevector.
+A wavelength $\lambda_0$ (such that $\abs*{\va{k}_0}=\tfrac{2\mpi}{\lambda_0}$) is drawn randomly at uniform from the visible spectrum.
+This wavelength drives the path sampling process, hence we refer to it as the ``Hero wavelength'' \cite{Wilkie2014-yg}.

+The propagation of a generalized ray remains unchanged, as described in \cref{section_rendering} and formalized by \cref{K_free_space_propagation}.
+Light-matter interactions are done as described in \cref{section_interaction_kernels_examples}, and we continue to ignore the generalized ray's curvature for diffractive interactions.
+Diffractive interaction formulae then take the form of \cref{K_surface_HS}, and we are able to importance sample these interactions (i.e., importance sampling the function $f$ in \cref{K_surface_HS}).

+We continue to transform the generalized ray's parameters, viz. { $\qty{\va{r}_0,\!\smash{\va{k}_0},\!\beta,\!\rho}$}, on propagation and on interaction with matter.
+Therefore, we are able to quantify exactly the spatial extent over which a generalized ray interacts with matter.
+Materials that describe deterministic scattering features, like a surface's explicit microgeometry, or a multilayered stack (as seen in the beetle's wings in \cref{fig_teaser}), can be accurately rendered.
+This is not possible with any existing linear wave-optical formalisms: none of them are able to recover weak locality, and would require integration over the entire material.

-Once a generalized ray encounters matter, we attempt to connect the path to a light source via next-event-estimation (NEE).
+In addition, when a generalized ray encounters matter, we attempt to connect the path to a light source via next-event-estimation (NEE).
 We also perform ``Russian roulette'' early path termination.
-To continue the path, we importance sample the diffractive BSDF that governs the diffractive interaction at the interaction region, yielding the next pair $\va{r}^{(n)}_j,\va{k}_j^{(n)}$, with $j\geq 1$ being the interaction index from the sensor.
-Sampling then proceeds recursively.
-Diffractive BSDFs will be discussed later.

-As a design choice, our implementation ignores polarization during the sample stage.
-This is done for simplicity and performance: decomposing and inverting Mueller matrices, and other polarimetric interactions, can be cumbersome and expensive.
-No error is introduced, as the solve stage is fully vectorized.
+We note that NEE, ``Russian roulette'', and importance sampling are all standard sampling techniques in path tracing \cite{pharr2016physically}.
+We are also able to apply other advanced sampling techniques in our wave-optical rendering algorithm: To demonstrate that we have implemented manifold sampling \cite{Hanika2015-gv,Zeltner2020-xl}, see \cref{fig_MS}.